pablichjenkov/daily-agenda-component/README.md

 This is a compose view useful for Apps that needs to present daily events or daily activities type of functionality.
 The idea came out after searching for a daily calendar similar to Microsotf Outlook App for Android.
 There seems to be not many libraries offering this functionality and the ones that do do not meet all the requirements.

 ## How to use it
+Bellow are some code snippets to illustrate the different layout configurations the Agenda View offers.

 ```kotlin
 val dailyAgendaState = remember {